TheUnicat/chessGPT/README.md

 python3 test_against_engine.py

 ...into your terminal.
 This should create an emoji-based chessboard (utf supported!)
-You'll play white (for really complicated reasons relating to how I completely botched creating the training data, it's not possible to play as black) and the computer should reply within ~5-10 seconds, even on cpu.
+You'll play white (for really complicated factors relating to how I completely botched creating the training data, it's not possible to play as black) and the computer should reply within ~5-10 seconds, even on cpu.

 The engine was trained on a sanitized dataset of 500k human chess games.
 ChessGPT is not a strong chess engine by modern standards, but it will (usually)